petergrace1618/buying-history/README.md

 It was time to refactor my XML.

-## Stage Two
+## Phase 2

 It was really a simple solution, melodrama notwithstanding.
 - I wrapped each individual album and lot in an `<item>` tag.
-- I decided to forgo using attributes altogether and store everything in its own element to make it easier to process in XSLT,
+- I dispensed with using attributes altogether and moved everything into its own element to make it easier to process in XSLT.
-- thus moving `price` from an attribute of `<album>` to a child element of `<item>` and ridding myself of the dreaded subtotal once and for all.
+- I moved `price` from an attribute of `<album>` to a child element of `<item>` thus ridding myself of the dreaded subtotal once and for all.
-- Finally, influenced by the terseness of Linux commands and willfully flaunting XML's inherent verbosity, I abbreviated the name of the root node.
+- And finally, influenced by the terseness of Linux commands and willfully flaunting XML's inherent verbosity, I abbreviated the name of the root node.
 (Admittedly, a manifestation of my antinomian tendencies.)

+And the all new bh.xml is born.

 ```xml
 <bh>